ptiger10/tada/README.md

 ```
 You want to write and validate a function that discards erroneous data, groups by the `name` column, and returns the mean of the groups.

-First you write a test:
+First you write a test.
+You can test in two ways:
+### Comparing to stringified csv (compares stringified values, regardless of type)
 ```
 func TestDataPipeline(t *testing.T) {
   want := `name, mean_score